A relative Yau-Tian-Donaldson conjecture and stability thresholds: -log Ding-stability

-Hence it is then enough to set $\psi_Y:=P_\omega[u](0)\in \cM^+_D$ to conclude the claim and the proof. \end{proof} By Choquet's Lemma (\cite[I.4.23]{DemNotes}) the upper envelope of any family of $\omega$-psh functions can be reduced to an upper envelope of a countable subfamily.
+\end{proof} By Choquet's Lemma (\cite[I.4.23]{DemNotes}) the upper envelope of any family of $\omega$-psh functions can be reduced to an upper envelope of a countable subfamily.
 This is the key point in proving that the upper semicontinuous regularization of any relatively compact family of $\omega$-psh functions is $\omega$-psh.
 The following Lemma shows an analog for the infimum of $\omega$-psh functions under the condition that the family is \emph{directed}. \begin{lemma} Let $(I,\leq)$ be a directed poset, and let $\{\psi_i\}_i\in I$ be a relatively compact family of $\omega$-psh functions such that $\psi_i\geq \psi_j$ if $i\leq j$.
 Then there exists a sequence $\{\psi_{i_k}\}_{k\in\N}$ such that

 \end{lemma} \begin{proof} By relatively compactness there exist constants $A,B\in \R_{>0}$ such that $\sup_X \psi_i \in (-B,A)$ for any $i\in I $.
 Without loss of generality we will assume $A=0$.
 Then, for $dV$ fixed volume form on $X$ with $dV(X)=1$,